 Samuel and David are the two positive heroes in this period, while Saul is a total lemon.
 Let’s look at each of these men in turn.

 In Judges (Period 3) we met the nasty Samson, who was called to serve Yahweh in a special way while he was still in his mother’s womb.
 Samson was supposed to live a life that was dedicated to Yahweh—instead, he lived for Samson and grew into a rude, violent, lust driven bully who only cared about having sex and smashing things.
 Here in the beginning of Period 4, we find ourselves cringing as another young boy who has been dedicated to Yahweh comes onto the scene.
 His name is Samuel.
 He is the son of a Kohathite Levite, which means he has the right bloodlines needed to serve Yahweh as a priest in the Tabernacle.
 But will he?
 When his mother Hannah drops Samuel off at the Tabernacle to be mentored by the high priest Eli, we’re wondering how this will turn out.
 After all, serving as Yahweh’s priest wasn’t Samuel’s idea.
 And it turns out that Eli is a corrupt priest with two very corrupt priest sons.
-Yahweh gets so disgusted with all three of them that He cuts them off eternally, declaring that they have committed unforgivable sins (see Three Priests who Went to Hell).
+Yahweh gets so disgusted with all three of them that He cuts them off eternally, declaring that they have committed unforgivable sins.
 But much to our relief, Samuel does not follow the bad examples around him and he grows up to be sincerely devoted to God.
 He also becomes a prophet—receiving constant messages from Yahweh which he then passes on to the people.
 As an adult, he sets up a traveling circuit where he goes from town to town, helping people decide how to carry out justice and teaching people about Yahweh.
 So our hero Samuel takes on the triple role of prophet, priest and judge.
 And though his name is praised throughout the nation, he never gets a fat head.
 What a refreshing change after the darkness of Judges.

 Samuel’s one downfall is that he has two rotten sons.
 We can’t entirely blame Samuel for this, but we can blame him for not doling out the necessary punishment.
 According to God’s Laws, defiant children were supposed to be executed—especially if they refused to respond to the correction of priests.
 It was the failure to discipline his sons correctly that got Samuel’s mentor Eli cut off from Yahweh.
 But in Samuel’s case, Yahweh is more lenient.
 He doesn’t call Samuel out for being a rotten father, but the people of Israel do.
 As Samuel grows older and slower, the people publicly declare that they don’t want to be stuck with his two lousy sons after he is gone.
 Tired of corrupt leaders, they demand a king.